khanlou/Meridian/Documentation/12 - Responses.md

 This will convert the array of todos into JSON data and automatically attach a `Content-Type` header with the value `application/json`.

+The global JSONEncoder can be changed or accessed through the environment, or a custom encoder for any specific JSON response can be passed as an initializer parameter.

 ### Empty responses

 Some requests should return an empty body with a status code of 204 No Content.
 Meridian provides a custom response for this.